I speak dozens of times a year at events around the world,

 Topics and Audiences

-I typically addresses business audiences, such as executive managers, marketers, public relations professionals, and market researchers, but also frequently talk to technical professionals.
+I typically addresses executive managers, marketers, public relations professionals, and market researchers, but also frequently talk to technical professionals.
 (As an engineer by trade, that comes naturally to me.)
-I speak most frequently on Internet marketing subjects, especially search marketing, social media marketing, Web metrics, and personalization, but I am also an expert on search technology and text analytics.
-You can check out my previous speaking appearances complete with slide decks to get a better idea of my subject matter, but I am always expanding my territory to new subjects and new industries.
+I speak most frequently on digital marketing subjects, especially Artificial Intelligence, Big Data, content marketing, search marketing, social media marketing, web metrics, and personalization, but I am also an expert on search technology and text analytics.
 My bio gives you more details about my background.

-Here are a few talks that I have given recently, but I am always ready to tailor my appearance to the topic and audience at hand—I never really do the same thing twice:
+Most of my talks are for private companies, so I am always ready to tailor my appearance to the topic and audience at hand—I never really do the same thing twice.
+Here are some recent topics:

 Media Appearances